hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * MAE is also used for cycle identity loss
     *  `λ=0.5`
     *  It's optimized during the adversarial training step
+* The network is symmetric, therefore it can do grey <--> color 2 directions image translation
+  * In fact, in this code, trained `g_target`, the target generator (backward generator) can do the reversed work by converting color image to gery
 * Tips
-  * When the 2 domains are drastically different, suggest to have smaller kernel_size.
+  * When the 2 domains of the source and the target are drastically different, suggest to have a larger kernel_size.
-    * For example, in [CycleGAN implementation][72], `mnist_cross_svhn` is trying to translate images between MNIST digits and SVHM street view numbers...
+    * For example, in [CycleGAN implementation][72], `mnist_cross_svhn` is trying to translate images between MNIST digits and SVHM street view numbers, comparing with the color tranlation which uses `kernel_size=3`, this case is using `kernel_size=5`
   * Also as `mnist_cross_svhn` shown, the results of CycleGAN may not be sematic consistent.
-To address this issue, we can try `CyCADA (Cycle-Consistent Adversarial Domain Adaptation)` which adds a semantic loss to ensure the semantic consistency
+To address this issue, we can try `CyCADA (Cycle-Consistent Adversarial Domain Adaptation)` which adds a semantic loss to improve the semantic consistency
+    * "Semantic Inconsistent" here means, the image translation tranlated the source digit to the wrong target digit, even though the style has been translated right between the 2 domains.
+This is also called as "label flipping"

 ### [ProGAN][78]
 * It involves training by starting with a very small image and then the blocks of layers added incrementally so that the output size of the generator model increases and increases the input size of the discriminator model until the desired image size is obtained.